bagnine/moviedata/README.md

 We found no correlation between ratings and profit.
 We believe ratings can improve the distribution of titles and that when ratings are high, re-watching is more likely, which could have a positive effect on revenue should Microsoft opt to start a streaming service with its movie studio, similar to Disney Plus.
 It's also possible that highly acclaimed titles could draw subscribers to such a service, though because the subscriptions don't indicate individual use, this is much harder to guage.

+## Recommendation

+Based on our conclusions, we recommend Microsoft develop a studio focused on releasing exciting movies in the Horror and Thriller genres on a quarterly basis, focusing especially on April and July releases.
+To optimize the chances of a good return, the budget for these movies should fall between 12 and 425 million dollars.
+While we believe creating a quality film and achieving high critical ratings is important, it doesn't seem to effect the bottom line and is therefore a lower priority than following our other recommendations.

 ## Further Questions

 Does a roster of highly acclaimed movies effect subscription rates to streaming services?
 Do streams improve a film's gross, or does the streaming service pay a flat licensing fee regardless of number of streams?